 The gazebo acts as the bandstand for entertainment.
 The Sir George-Étienne Cartier Monument, named for one of Canada's founding fathers, is the place where "tams tams" take place.
 These giant drum circles start in the morning, ebb and flow with more and less percussive guests, and conclude by sundown.

 They play on Sunday mornings between May and October at the east base of Mont-Royal, around the monument to Sir George-Étienne Cartier.
 Don't be surprised if you detect a certain herbal smell wafting through the air; the crowd tends to be diverse but heavy on the hippies.

 There a number of options for getting to Mount Royal and the lookout, including walking, biking, taking a bus, or driving.
 Consider the time you have to spend and your fitness level and mobility when deciding.

 Walk to Summit

-Several walking paths and Olmsted Road lead to parc du Mont-Royal (Mount Royal Park).
+Several walking paths, including Olmsted Road Multi-Use Trail, lead to Parc du Mont-Royal (Mount Royal Park).
 It's about a 45-minute walk to get to the summit of Mont Royal.
 Hike up Peel Street and choose from a meandering path known as the “serpentine” road or a more direct route.
 You can also meet up with Olmsted Road via Park Ave.
 (Avenue du Parc) at the corner of Rachel.
 Or, from Côte-des-Neiges Road, take the Trafalgar staircase or Remembrance Road.

 Bike to Summit

-Olmsted Road has a wide bicycle path that starts at the George-Étienne-Cartier monument on Park Avenue.
-Rachel St. links it to Montreal’s network of bicycle paths.
+Olmsted Road has a wide bicycle path that starts at the George-Étienne Cartier monument on Park Avenue.
+Rachel Street links it to Montreal’s network of bicycle paths.